-Greenland's Rapidly Melting Ice Threatens People Living in Poverty the Most
+Greenland's Rapidly Melting Ice Threatens World’s Poor the Most

 “It has the power to destroy everything it runs through.”